Hanmb17/CI_MS1_CATTERY/README.md

 <br>

-14. As the site owner, I want to make it easy for users to contact us via a variety of methods.
+14. As the site owner, I want to make it easy for users to contact us via different methods.

 | Feature     | Action      |  Expected Result  | Actual Result |
 |    :----:      |    :----:   |   :----:   |  :----: |